flipperdevices/flipperzero-firmware/simon-tutorial/README.md

     }
 }
 ```
+- **SIMON CODE**: This new version retrieves the current game data and displays the message only when the game state is `SimonGameStateGameOver`.
 - **FLIPPER CODE**: The second parameter of your draw callback function is a `void* model`.
 This represents **the model** associated with your `View*` object, which is distinct from the `void* context` provided by most functions (where you can set the context object).
 You _should_ use the data in your model for rendering, without altering any program state.
 It's assumed that all necessary rendering data is part of the model.
 If you need to alter the model, you should do so in a separate function, such as an input callback function.

 - **SIMON CODE**: We use `flipboard_model_get_custom_data` to get the additional game data that we associated with the model.